Sieve: Wooden sieves

 The mesh in a wooden sieve might be made from wood or wicker.
 Use of wood to avoid contamination is important when the sieve is used for sampling.
 Henry Stephens, in his Book of the Farm, advised that the withes of a wooden riddle or sieve be made from fir or willow with American elm being best.
 The rims would be made of fir, oak or, especially, beech.

 US standard test sieve series

 A sieve analysis (or gradation test) is a practice or procedure used (commonly used in civil engineering or sedimentology) to assess the particle size distribution (also called gradation) of a granular material.
 Sieve sizes used in combinations of four to eight sieves.

+In culture

+In iconography, the sieve was used as a symbol of chastity, in reference to the Latin legend recounting how the vestal virgin Tuccia carried water from the Tiber in a sieve without losing a drop, thus proving her virginity.

+At least two portraits of Queen Elizabeth I of England, known as the Virgin Queen, show her holding a sieve in her hand.
+The earliest was the 1579 portrait by George Gower, showing the 46 year-old queen with a globe as symbol of imperial expansion, and a sieve for her declared virginity.
+The same symbols appear in a later portrait signed by Quentin Metsys the Younger.